AndroidNextdoor/aws-kickstarter/README.md

 ## Disclaimer

 While some of the scenarios are (almost) free of charge (`iam_one_account`, `iam_two_accounts`, `config`), others **will cost you money once you have them provisioned**.
 This is especially true for the `vpc` scenario, and therefore, since these include the `vpc` scenario, also the `config_iam_vpc_one_account` and `config_iam_vpc_two_accounts` scenarios.
 The costs for the most elaborate of the scenarios (`config_iam_vpc_two_accounts`) is roughly $70/65 EUR _per month_ (and a lot less if you're testing it for a short while).

-## Workshop Kickstarter

-Note: This workshop was not tested using a multi account setup.
-Please refer to the original README from [moritzheiber](https://github.com/moritzheiber/aws-kickstarter) to configure multiple accounts.

 _Note: Any of these scenarios require for you to have at least CLI access to the AWS API, most of them even `root` level or `AdministratorAccess` privileges.
 A way of setting these up is described [in the documentation for setting up your initial credentials](docs/initial_credentials.md)._